 If you are using our management services, we can arrange all of this for you.

 If you are using our management services, we will check-in your tenant at the beginning of their tenancy and go through the inventory with them.
-Getting this right is one of the most important ways to prevent disputes over deposit returns at the end of tenancies.
+Getting this right is one of the most important methods to prevent disputes over deposits at the end of a tenancy.

-Your tenant must be able to contact you 365 days a year and you must carry our repairs and maintenance within a reasonable timescale.
-This can be problematic for landlords so that's why more and more of them chose fully managed services for complete peace of mind.
+Your tenant must be able to contact you 24 hours a day, 365 days a year, and you must carry our repairs and maintenance within a reasonable timescale.
+This requirement can be problematic for some landlords, and that's why many choose our fully managed services for complete peace of mind.

-If you choose our fully managed services, we take care of everything from Repairs and Maintenance, Safety Certification to Tenant Disputes and much more besides.
+If you choose our fully managed services, we take care of everything from Repairs and Maintenance and Safety Certification to Tenant Disputes and much more besides.
 It's always worth discussing your requirements with our professional lettings team so you know exactly what is involved.